 History has played a major roll in the development of this small community.
 Once a company town owned by the Flanner Corporation, bankruptcy during the Great Depression forced the Town into receivership.

-In 1928, a wealthy lumber baron who owned a lumber mill in the Town of Blackwell built a grand home with walnutpaneled living and dining rooms, birdseye flooring, and beautiful fieldstone fireplaces.
+In 1928, a wealthy lumber baron who owned a lumber mill in the Town of Blackwell built a grand home with walnut paneled living and dining rooms, birdseye flooring, and beautiful fieldstone fireplaces.
 It has since become "The Bay at Nu-Roc", a health and rehabilitation nursing home.

-The Flanner Railroad line has become the Rat River Recreational Trail, a 7-mile non-motorized limestone trail that follows the scenic river where once logs floated to the sawmill.
-The town is currently planning on two handicap fishing piers along the trail to improve access to all populations.
-The old schoolhouse is in renovations to become an apartment complex and retail outlet.
+The Flanner Railroad line has become the Rat River Recreational Trail, a 7-mile nonmotorized limestone trail that follows the scenic river where once logs floated to the sawmill.
+The town is currently planning on two handicap fishing piers along the trail to improve access to all populations

+The old schoolhouse is in renovations to become an apartment complex and retail

 The town grows, as three new developments have occurred at Bear, Camp Six, and Revolver Lakes.
 Blackwell is also home to the Civilian Job Corp Center, operating as a training center for youth 16 - 24.
 It provides them with meaningful work experience job training, and gives them the opportunity for community service.
-The USDA employs over 90 people at the center.
+The USDA employs over 90 people at the by the Hess family.
+Frank and Photo courtesy of Peggy Egan

-CAVOUR